Tempo logotype

 Tools to take your agile team to the next level

 We get it: Scaling agile can be a demanding process, and meeting agile principles of transparency and flexibility necessitates sophisticated tools.
-Fortunately, Structure PMM allows you to manage your portfolio and simplify the processes of plotting and decomposing epics into user stories and projects.
+Fortunately, Structure PPM allows you to manage your portfolio and simplify the processes of plotting and decomposing epics into user stories and projects.
 Integrated with the Strategic Roadmaps, you can quickly create a visual roadmap of each project, simplifying planning activities and empowering you to more easily identify requirements and dependencies.

 For more resources like this visit Agile at scale .